Why God Speaks Video

 - God worked signs and wonders through Him

 - to free God’s people from the Philistines

-- an angel appeared to his mother and give instructions not to cut his hair
+- an angel appeared to his mother and gave instructions not to cut his hair

 - unstoppable in battle

 - had incredible physical strength

 - Samson indulged himself with women.
 One of these women, Delilah, was paid to find out where his strength came from and make him weak.
 Delilah discovered that his strength was linked to his hair.
 She cut his hair while he slept and handed him over to his enemies who blinded him and made him a slave

 - he was used to bring God’s rebellious people into captivity